ArcAOGaming/docs/docs/content-creators/referral-programs.md

 ---
 title: Referral Programs
-description: Earn rewards by referring new players to ArcAO games
+description: Earn rewards by referring new players to Arc games
 sidebar_position: 2
 ---

 # 🔗 Referral Programs
 ## *Earn Instantly by Sharing the Games You Love*

-Welcome to the ArcAO Referral Program — designed specifically for **content creators** who want to **turn their influence into income**.
+Welcome to the Arc Referral Program — designed specifically for **content creators** who want to **turn their influence into income**.
-If your content drives new players to ArcAO games like [**RuneRealm**](https://runerealm_game.ar.ionode.online/), you’ll get **paid instantly** — no middlemen, no delays.
+If your content drives new players to Arc games like [**RuneRealm**](https://runerealm_game.ar.ionode.online/), you’ll get **paid instantly** — no middlemen, no delays.

 ---